knot126/Knowledgebase/misc/fixed_point.md

 # Fixed point arithmetic

+> TODO: I do reference the base ($B$) as being variable a lot, even though fixed point rarely has a variable base.
+This should be refactored to consider the base being a constant value.

-**Fixed point arithmetic** is essentially taking the idea of a rational number and storing the top and bottom part - or just the top, if the bottom part can be made constant, which is usually the case.
+**Fixed point arithmetic** is essentially taking the idea of a rational number and the idea of multiplication undoing division in order to store rational numbers in integer data types.

 ## Formally

-Formally, we have a rational number $N$:
+Formally, we have a rational number $N$, with $A$ being divided by some base $B$:

 $$N = \frac{A}{B}$$

-<center>*$A/B$ can't be stored as a fraction!*</center>
+<center>*$A/B$ can't be stored as an integer!*</center>

 And we eliminate the division to store the number in an integer: